edge-cloud/www.edge-cloud.net/_posts/2014-01-03-openstack-with-vsphere-and-nsx-part3.md

 Next is the creation of a Transport-Net Bridge to which Virtual Machines will later connect to.
 The name of this Bridge needs to be known to our OpenStack installation for the architecture to work.
 As we will be using [vSphere OpenStack Virtual Appliance (VOVA)](https://communities.vmware.com/community/vmtn/openstack/) this uuid and name must be _NSX-Bridge_.

-Create the NSX bridge with the command `nsxcli network/add &#60;UUID&#62; &#60;Name&#62;`:
+Create the NSX bridge with the command `nsxcli network/add <UUID> <Name>`:

 <pre>~ # nsxcli network/add NSX-Bridge NSX-Bridge nsx.network manual
 success
 ~ #
 </pre>

 Similar to the NSX appliances, the next step registers the NSX vSwitch with the NSX controller.
-First use the command `nsxcli manager/set ssl:&#60;IP address of a NSX controller node&#62;` to point the NSX vSwitch to the NSX controller.
+First use the command `nsxcli manager/set ssl:<IP address of a NSX controller node>` to point the NSX vSwitch to the NSX controller.
 In the case of an NSX controller cluster you can specify any IP address of a cluster member.

 <pre>~ # nsxcli manager/set ssl:192.168.110.101
 ~ #